saassecuritywriter/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 Use the SaaS Security integration to protect against cloud‑based threats by scanning and analyzing all your assets; applying Security policy to identify exposures, external collaborators, risky user behavior, and sensitive documents; and identifying the potential risks associated with each asset.

-## Configure SaaSSecurity on Cortex XSOAR
+## Configure SaaS Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for **SaaS Security**.